 The KVS, the first Flemish Theatre in Brussels, was created in the 19th century.
 Today it presents itself as the theatre of a diverse city with an eye for the world, and it is the place to be for contemporary theatre, dance and music that has a resonance far beyond Brussels!

-The 'City Academy for Music - Word - Dance' offers training in Dutch outside the normal timetable for all ages, for both enthusiasts as pre-professionals, and this at a dozen locations across the city in the fields of music, drama and dance.
+The 'Arts Academy' offers training in Dutch outside the normal timetable for all ages, for both enthusiasts as pre-professionals, and this at a dozen locations across the city in the fields of music, theatre, dance and visual arts.

 The 'Cultuurraad' (Culture Council) is a consultative committee that creates a dialogue between the Dutch-language cultural sector and the City of Brussels:

-As part of the 2014-2020 local culture plan, the City of Brussels holds a call for projects of Dutch-language affairs each year.
-Within this project call, all kinds of artistic and cultural forms and expressions are possible.
-Everyone can participate (individual, collective, association).
+As part of the local culture plan, the City of Brussels holds a call for projects 'Stadsmakers' (City Makers) each year.